Treetreewu/golang-keystoneclient/openapi/docs/UserOptions.md

 HasIgnoreUserInactivity returns a boolean if a field has been set.

-### SetIgnoreUserInactivityNil

-`func (o *UserOptions) SetIgnoreUserInactivityNil(b bool)`

- SetIgnoreUserInactivityNil sets the value for IgnoreUserInactivity to be an explicit nil

-### UnsetIgnoreUserInactivity
-`func (o *UserOptions) UnsetIgnoreUserInactivity()`

-UnsetIgnoreUserInactivity ensures that no value is present for IgnoreUserInactivity, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)